Sureshpatil4348/Fxlabs.ai_Front_end/ALERTS.md

 ## Quantum Analysis: Custom Indicator Tracker Alert (Simplified)

+Frontend config only.
+Backend evaluates and sends notifications.

 Single per-user alert targeting one indicator on one timeframe across up to 3 pairs.
-Triggers when the selected indicator flips its signal (Buy/Sell).
+Notifications are sent when the selected indicator flips its signal (Buy/Sell).

 - Pairs: up to 3
 - Timeframe: single select (`1M`…`1W`)
 - Indicator: one of `EMA21`, `EMA50`, `EMA200`, `MACD`, `RSI`, `UTBOT`, `IchimokuClone`

-- Behavior: Trigger on signal change to `buy` or `sell` for any selected pair.
+Notification template: “Custom indicator”

 ### UI Configuration